 The investment limit on equities has been confined to 75%.
 This may be a significant issue for individuals in their 20's-30's.
 This implies a possible loss of opportunity to get exposure to the equity markets.

-The withdrawal from Tier 1 account is restricted as it is the primary account for pension savings.
+The withdrawal from the Tier 1 account is restricted as it is the primary account for pension savings.
 At the time of maturity, one can withdraw 60% of the funds, and the remaining are used to buy an annuity.
 The returns of annuity are not tax exempted.

 Many people are not aware of the financial terms relating to equities, debt, securities, and others.
 Hence, they fail to choose the best NPS fund manager for their NPS investments.

 One must choose the best NPS fund manager while investing.
 Earlier, there were a total of seven NPS managers.
 Recently four more fund managers have been added.
 Let us look at the best NPS fund managers.
-It is hard to declare an out-and-out best pension fund manager for NPS, we share the names of all the eleven fund managers.
+It is hard to declare an out-and-out best pension fund manager for NPS, but we can share the names of all the eleven fund managers.

 Aditya Birla Sun Life Pension Management